Golem-Base/docs/getting_started.md

 * golembase-op-geth_sqlite-etl: This is the sqlite database software

-* dmilhdef/rpcplorer:v0.0.1: This is a software package for exploring the data in Golem-base Op-geth.
+* dmilhdef/rpcplorer:v0.0.1: This is a software package for exploring the data in Golem-base-geth.
 (We won't be using this in this tutorial.)

-## Funding a local instance of Golem-Base Op-geth
+## Funding a local instance of Golem-base-geth

-Next you'll need to fund your account on the local node using Golem-base Op-geth's own built-in command-line tool.
+Next you'll need to fund your account on the local node using Golem-base-geth's own built-in command-line tool.
 This is an expanded form of the golembase-demo-cli tool in that it includes funding capabilities.

 To use this tool requires that you first install the Go language tools.
 Follow the instructions ][here](https://go.dev/doc/install) and verify the installation by running: